metterklume/metterklume.github.io/_posts/2024-12-24-calendar puzzle.markdown

 This is not *wrong* as it stands but a few devils lurk in the details.
 Getting the remaining pieces is simple enough, but what about `get_valid_positions`?
 Once we choose a move i.e. place a piece on the grid, some moves that were valid earlier are eliminated because the next piece cannot overlap with the current one.
 However several other moves might still remain valid.
 Instead of exploiting this pattern, we repeat bits of the same work over and over again.
 One wonders if such a program would terminate in a reasonable time.

 As it happens, I had just come across Donald Knuth's [Christmas lecture](https://www.youtube.com/watch?v=_cR9zDlvP88) and [paper](https://arxiv.org/abs/cs/0011047) on his [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) algorithm.
-He shows that problems like our puzzle, Sudoku, [Eight Queens](https://en.wikipedia.org/wiki/Eight_queens_puzzle) and many others can be thought of as [*exact cover*](https://en.wikipedia.org/wiki/Exact_cover).
-A precise definition can be found in his lecture and wikipedia but the gist should become clear as we work through our own example.
+He shows that many puzzles with rigid overlapping constraints can framed as [*exact cover*](https://en.wikipedia.org/wiki/Exact_cover) problems.
+Sudoku and [Eight Queens](https://en.wikipedia.org/wiki/Eight_queens_puzzle) also belong to the same family.

 Knuth's paper has two parts:
 1. A reformulation of the question into a matrix that treats the possibilities and constraints on an equal footing.
 He calls this [Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).
 2. A representation of this sparse matrix in terms of doubly linked lists which makes it easy to solve recursively.

 For our solver we will use the first part.
-Instead of linked lists which are overkill for this problem, regular arrays will suffice to implement Algorithm X. We do have to be careful in avoid dead-ends and not repeating solutions (more on this later).
+Instead of linked lists which are overkill for this problem, regular arrays will suffice to implement Algorithm X. We do have to be careful in avoiding dead-ends and not repeating solutions (more on this later).

 ## Matrix M and Algorithm X

+In this section we will see how all the data and constraints in our puzzle can be distilled into a single matrix.

 Consider what happens when make a move and place a piece on the grid:
-1. The piece cannot be reused.
+- The piece cannot be reused.
-2. The squares that it covers, cannot be touched again.
+- The squares that it covers, cannot be touched again.

-Each **move** on the empty grid corresponds to a unique **row** in the matrix *M* that we will construct.
-Moves of the same piece placed with different orientations corresponds to different rows.
+Correspondingly, in our matrix M:
+- Each row represents one way to place a piece on the board.
+- Each column represents either a square that needs to be covered or a piece that we can use.

-The columns denote the squares to be covered **and** the pieces at our disposal.
-Why combine these two?
-Both 1 & 2 are possibilities that are successively eliminated with each move, and the columns keep track of them together.
+- A 1 in the matrix means "this move covers this square" or "this move uses this piece".
+Why combine these two notions?
+Since both are possibilities that have been eliminated by the move, we use columns keep track of them together.
 This is Knuth's remarkable insight.

-To understand how *M* works, let us being with a simple example.
+To understand how this works, let us look at a simple example.
 <figure>
 <img src="/assets/images/calendar-row-column.png" alt="Example of row and columns" width="500" style="display: block; margin: 0 auto;"/>
 <figcaption> The grid has 8 squares which we number left to right and bottom to top.
 There two unique pieces.
 The number of columns is <italic>squares + unique pieces</italic> = 8+2 = 10.